Bhupesh-V/til/meta/creative-writing.md

 - E: Event (Exterior)
   - Driven by action/status-quo.

 Most stories are made by multiple variations of above (mice) threads.
-Can be modelled using HTML DOM.
+HTML DOM is a nice closely related concept.
+These threads have to opened and closed at right times since we are governed by [zeigarnik effect](https://en.wikipedia.org/wiki/Zeigarnik_effect), this directly helps keep you reader engaged with curiosity gaps.

 #### A structured process for writing flash fiction